 If our sun one day end of their life cycle reached, this means the end for the earth and its neighboring planets.
 Because as soon as the sun swells into a red giant, they are destroyed and swallowed up.
 Then, when the dying Sun has become a white dwarf, all that remains of the inner solar system is a great void.
-But what about the outer planets?
+But what regarding the outer planets?
 Can Jupiter, Saturn and the ice giants Uranus and Neptune survive the death of our star?

 Planetary death at the white dwarf

 Several white dwarfs, around which astronomers have already discovered rings of dust and planetary debris, provide clues to the fate of planets at star death.
-In the case of a stellar remnant 410 light-years away, the debris disk could even contain the remnant of a planetary core hide.
+In the case of a stellar remnant 410 light-years away, the debris disk might even contain the remnant of a planetary core hide.
 It’s likely only survived the tremendous tidal forces near the white dwarf because it’s made of solid metal.

 How the gravitational pull of a white dwarf acts on nearby planetary remnants is something astronomers have seen for the first time with the white dwarf G29-38, which is only 44 light-years away observed directly.
 Images from NASA’s Chandra X-ray Telescope have shown multiple X-ray flares on the white dwarf’s surface.
 From the spectrum of this radiation, the researchers conclude that it comes from planetary debris that hit the white dwarf.
 “This detection gives us the first direct evidence that white dwarfs are consuming what is left of their planetary system,” says Tim Cunningham of the University of Warwick.